 How will focus groups and meeting work?

-Meetings will generally be led by volunteer facilitators, and a note-taker will capture the ideas and information shared in each meeting.
-If you are an experienced facilitator, mediator and/or meeting manager and would like to volunteer to help facilitate our input gathering process, please let Charna and Joe know via an email to firstname.lastname@example.org.
+Stakeholder group meetings will generally be led by each group’s Advisory Group representative who will have participated in a meeting facilitation training.
+The larger meetings for any member of the congregation will be led by a professional facilitator who is not a CA member.
+This will ensure a true “third party neutral” facilitator for the larger, more general meetings.
+The professional facilitator will be well-briefed in our rabbi search process.
+A note-taker will be present at all focus group meetings to capture the ideas and information shared.
+If you are an experienced facilitator, mediator and/or meeting manager and would like to volunteer to help facilitate our input gathering process, please let Charna and Joe know via an email to email@example.com.

 How will the input and information collected by the Advisory Committee, focus and facilitated group meetings, surveys, etc. be analyzed?

 We have partnered with the UNM Anderson School of Management Small Business Institute to have five graduate students compile and analyze the feedback from our surveys.
 Members of our Advisory Group will work together to consolidate the information gathered in stakeholder group meetings and will identify the overall trends and priorities of the stakeholder groups and present that information to the RSC.
 Working with the professional facilitator, the RSC will combine the results of the congregation-wide survey results, the stakeholder group priorities and the input from the larger congregational meetings to identify the primary trends regarding how we want to move forward as a congregation, as well as the most important characteristics needed in our next rabbi so that s/he can help lead us there.

 The job announcement for our new Rabbi is due to the CCAR in early September.
 We anticipate convening the CA RSC and the Advisory group during June.
 We also anticipate a survey going out in late March that will be available to complete either in hard copy or online.